subsoap/defos/README.md

 ---

-On Windows only, show/hide the console window.
+**Show/hide the console window** on Windows.
 Only works when not running from the Editor.

 ```lua